GLOBAL MARKETS-U.S. stocks muted, gold gains as rate hike worries linger, Russia tension simmers | Headlines

 But healthcare and financials pulled the blue-chip Dow into negative territory.
 Market participants expect the central bank to raise the Fed funds target rate by another 25 basis points in July, but the path beyond is less clear and dependent on economic data.

 Financial markets are pricing in a 74.4% probability of the July rate hike, according to CME's FedWatch tool.
-"Market participants are willing to take the Fed at face value, that rates will be higher for longer," said Rob Haworth, senior investment strategist at CFRA Research, Seattle.
+"Market participants are willing to take the Fed at face value, that rates will be higher for longer," said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management in Seattle.
 "We are seeing some of the data go in the right direction, which means we could anticipate the Fed will be able to avoid another hike."

 U.S. data on tap this week includes new orders for durable goods, housing data, the Commerce Department's final take on first-quarter GDP, consumer surveys from The Conference Board and University of Michigan, culminating on Friday with the wide-ranging Personal Consumption Expenditures (PCE) report, which covers consumer income/outlays, and crucially, inflation.
 Geopolitical turmoil also held risk appetites in check in the wake of an aborted mutiny in Russia, which appeared to reveal cracks in Russian President Vladimir Putin's grip on power.